CrackenDesigns/Zx-Uno-Basic/README.md

+Warning!!!
+This board has not been tested yet.
+I am not responsible if it doesn´t work.
+Waiting for the prototype to confirm that it works or not.

 Custom board based on the original project of www.zxuno.com.
 Only VGA port, no composite video, no external gpio ports and no headphone audio (that's why "basic version").